MRcoder011/Delta-demo/README.md

 # Delta-demo
-Demo for Git  and Github project
+Demo for Git  and Github project.